 6.5.1.
-If the specific specific gravity of the urine specimen is adequate, as determined by the DCO, the specimen will be processed and sent to the laboratory.
+If the specific specific gravity of the urine specimen is adequate, as determined by the DCO, the specimen will be processed and sent to the NCAA-designated drug-testing laboratory.

 6.5.1.1.
-If the DCO determines the specific gravity of the urine specimen to be inadequate, it will not be sent to the lab unless otherwise directed by the NCAA-designated drug-testing agency.
+If the DCO determines the specific gravity

+of the urine specimen to be inadequate, it will not be sent to the lab unless otherwise directed by the NCAA-designated drug-testing agency.
 The student-athlete must remain in the collection station until an adequate specimen is provided, unless otherwise directed by the DCO.

 6.5.1.2.
-Final determination of specimen adequacy is determined by the laboratory.
+Final determination of specimen adequacy is determined by the NCAA-designated drug-testing laboratory.

 6.5.1.2.1.
-If the laboratory determines that a student-athlete's specimen is inadequate for analysis, the student-athlete may be required to provide another specimen.
+If the NCAA-designated drug-testing laboratory determines that a student-athlete's specimen is inadequate for analysis, the student-athlete may be required to provide another specimen.